 5 May 2021

-The bill asks Parliament to start a public consultation on two ideas to cut transport emissions.
-It would consider a trading obligation for vehicle manufacturers to boost the sale of electric light passenger vehicles, and a road usage duty with graduated rates (including for modified vehicles) if such policies were introduced.
+This Bill calls for public consultation on two ideas to cut transport emissions: a trading obligation for vehicle manufacturers to increase the share of electric light passenger vehicles sold, and a road usage duty to discourage driving.
+It also provides for graduated rates of duty to apply to modified vehicles.

 Generated 21 February 2026